-The Academic Technology department’s mission is to provide a streamlined, stable environment within Blackboard to successfully support faculty and students on the campus, online, and at off-campus educational sties.
+The Academic Technology department’s mission is to provide a streamlined, stable environment within Blackboard to successfully support faculty and students on the campus, online, and at off-campus educational sites.
 The Blackboard mobile app is also free for download at your favorite app store.
-The Blackboard Learning Management system is integrated with many tools (e.g., Turnitin, HBU Navigate, and Book publisher materials) that provide streamlined access without an extra username and password.
+The Blackboard Learning Management system is integrated with various tools (e.g., Turnitin, HBU Navigate, and textbook publisher materials) that provide streamlined access without an extra username and password.

 Academic warning applies to any student failing to maintain the acceptable minimum GPA at the end of their first or second semester.
 Notification of the action will be sent to the student and the faculty advisor and will be recorded on the student’s permanent transcript.

 Administrative Drop of a Student from a Course

 The Registrar may administratively drop a student from a course, via an Add/Drop form, with the approval of the instructor, the advisor, and the Dean of the College or School in which the course is taught.
 The administrative withdrawal of a student from a course may occur only through the last day for dropping a course with a grade of “W,” usually the first day of the eighth week of a Fall and Spring semesters, or All-Summer semester, and the 15th day of the First or Second summer sessions.
 These dates are specified for each academic semester in the calendar at the beginning of this Catalog.
 A student may be withdrawn from a class for reasons including, but not limited to, the following:

 - If the prerequisites or co-requisites as listed in the current HBU Catalog for the course from which the student is being withdrawn have not been met.

 - If there are circumstances beyond the student’s control (serious illness, accident, etc.) that will involve excessive absences in the course from which the student is being withdrawn.